ntg-mono

 There are advocacy and community services you can access if you need more information, guidance or support.

-The Department of Education funds 2 non-government organisations to help parents and carers advocate for their child:
+The Department of Education and Training funds an independent non-government organisation to help parents and carers advocate for their child.

 Office of the Children's Commissioner (OCC)